-- Help siblings to understand a brother/sister’s diabetes.
+- Help siblings understand a brother's or sister’s diabetes

-- Provide ideas on how to talk about diabetes with children’s friends and classmates.
+- Provide ideas on how to talk about diabetes with a child's friends and classmates

-- Include a fair warning about any blood work that may be needed.
+- Including a warning about any blood work that may be needed.
 If no blood work is scheduled, let your child know that you do not expect any blood to be drawn.
 But also say that you won’t know for sure until you ask the doctor or nurse.
-It is important to avoid false promises because sometimes a medical need arises.
+It’s important to avoid false promises because sometimes a medical need arises.

-- Encourage children to bring along something special to office visits, such as a doll or blanket, to help them feel less nervous.
+- Encouraging children to bring along something special to office visits, such as a doll or blanket, to help them feel less nervous.

-- Draw up the insulin and prepare all necessary materials before calling the child into the room for the injection.
+- Be prepared with materials.
+Draw up the insulin and prepare all necessary materials before calling the child into the room for the injection.

-- Try following a routine.
-For example, a child may have a particular position or chair that he/she likes to sit in.
+- Try to follow a routine.
+For example, children may have a particular position or chair they like to sit in.